blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 These gaps come from the *national* turnout gap between NWNH and WNH voters and the differences among states come entirely from different distributions of ages, gender and education among the NWNH and WNH populations in that state.
-These gaps average about -9 pts—indicating 9% more WNH voters turned out than NWNH nationally— ranging from -3 points in TN to -16 points in HI.
+These gaps average about -10 pts—indicating 9% more WNH voters turned out than NWNH nationally— ranging from -4 points in MI to -25 points in SD.
 The average gap can be quite different year-to-year and it was, for example, close to 0 in 2012.
 In each of the following charts, the zero-line is marked in blue and the mean of the turnout gaps in orange.